KolobetsoPatji/wireframing/README.md

 A powerful tool by Adobe for designing and prototyping user expperiences for web and mobile apps.
 It integrates well with other Adobe Creative Cloud apps.

 ### **3.Balsmiq**
-A beginner--friendly wireframing tool known for its sketch-like interface that helps users focus on structure rather than design details.
+A beginner-friendly wireframing tool known for its sketch-like interface that helps users focus on structure rather than design details.

 ### **4.Sketch**
 A macOS-based design tool great for creating wireframes, UI designs, and prototypes.
 It's especially popular among professional UI/UX designers.